-- a.
-The first step is the minimum rate and is normally the hiring rate for the class.
-An employee may be assigned, upon appointment, to other than the normal entering salary step upon the recommendation of the Department Head and the Personnel Manager, and with approval of the City Manager when it is decided that such action is in the best interest of the City. - b.
-The next step is an adjustment that may be given at the end of the employee's probationary period.
+- A. The first step is the minimum rate and is normally the hiring rate for the class.
+An employee may be assigned, upon appointment, to other than the normal entering salary step upon the recommendation of the Department Head and the Administrative Services Director or his/her designee, and with approval of the City Manager when it is decided that such action is in the best interest of the City. - B. Any part-time employee promoted to a full-time position with commensurate or greater responsibilities shall receive a 5% salary increase in wages, up to J step of the grade level associated with the new position. - C. The next step is an adjustment that may be given at the end of the employee's probationary period.
 Employees are normally eligible for this adjustment after the completion of a minimum of six months of service at the first or starting step.
-The adjustment shall be made only if recommended by the Department Head and the Personnel Manager, and, if approved by the City Manager.
-Such approval by the City Manager signifies that the employee is considered a permanent City employee. - c.
-The remaining steps are incentive adjustments based on performance evaluation to encourage an employee to improve his/her work and to recognize seniority and increased skill on the job.
+The adjustment shall be made only if recommended by the Department Head and the Administrative Services Director or his/her designee, and, if approved by the City Manager.
+Such approval by the City Manager signifies that the employee is considered a permanent City employee. - D. The remaining steps are incentive adjustments based on performance evaluation to encourage an employee to improve his/her work and to recognize seniority and increased skill on the job.
 Employees are normally eligible for these adjustments any time after the completion of six months of service at the preceding step.
-This period may be modified in conjunction with the performance appraisal recommendations and if approved by the Department Head, the Personnel Manager and the City Manager.
-Employees who do not receive their performance evaluation within one (1) month of the due date will receive their incentive adjustment automatically.
+This period may be modified in conjunction with the performance appraisal recommendations and if approved by the Department Head, the Administrative Services Director or his/her designee and the City Manager.
+Employees who do not receive their performance evaluation within one month of the due date will receive their incentive adjustment automatically.
 Any incentive adjustment owed to the employee will be processed automatically.
-This process does not apply to probationary employees. - d.
-All rates shown are in full payment for services rendered and cover full payment for the number of hours now being regularly worked in each class. - e.
-The comprehensive wage and salary plan, as outlined herein, is based on a 40-hour workweek for all full-time employees.
+This process does not apply to probationary employees.

+- E. All rates shown are in full payment for services rendered and cover full payment for the number of hours now being regularly worked in each class. - F. The comprehensive wage and salary plan, as outlined herein, is based on a 40-hour workweek for all full-time employees.
 The workweek for FLSA purposes is defined by the City's Human Resources Division current payroll reporting periods.

-ARTICLE 7 PAY FOR SERVING IN HIGHER JOB CLASSIFICATION
+ARTICLE 16 PAY FOR SERVING IN HIGHER JOB CLASSIFICATION